mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 I considered Google Analytics, Piwik, and Hotjar.
 Piwik was clunky and hard to implement.
 Hotjar was missing basic website metrics.
 So, I chose Google Analytics.
 It's easy to implement and lightweight.

-Go to <a href="http://analytics.google.com" target="_blank">Google Analytics</a>.
+Go to Google Analytics (http://analytics.google.com).
 Create an account.
 If you already have a gmail account you might be able to sign in with it.
 After signing up, you will be given a "tracking code".
 This is code to be embedded into the HTML code of your website.
 Embed it.
 It should take a few hours to process.
 Once the waiting period is over, you can start creating dashboards with a variety of metrics.

 Website monitoring can be used as a notification tool to alert you when your website crashes.
-I use <a href="http://uptimerobot.com" target="_blank">UptimeRobot</a>.
+I use UptimeRobot (http://uptimerobot.com).
 Create an account and link your domain and you will be alerted if something crashes.

 <p id="project7"> </p>**Redirecting www Traffic To non-www With Apache**

 Shortly after I got my website working, I tested a variety of URL entry points.
 For example, mitchellmclaughlin.com, http://mitchellmclaughlin.com, https://mitchellmclaughlin.com, and mitchellmclaughlin.com:80 all correctly redirected to https://mitchellmclaughlin.
 But, www.mitchellmclaughlin.com and http://www.mitchellmclaughlin.com both landed at www.mitchellmclaughlin.com.
 Although viewable, there is a subtle problem.
 In the latter instances, HTTPS is not enabled.
 Ideally, all www traffic should be redirected to mitchellmclaughlin.com which further redirects to https://mitchellmclaughlin.com (a HTTPS enabled URL).
-The www and non-www discrepancy orignated from the invention of the world wide <a href="http://en.wikipedia.org/wiki/World_Wide_Web#WWW_prefix" target="_blank">web</a>.
-And <a href="http://computer.howstuffworks.com/internet/basics/question180.htm" target="_blank">"Why Do Some Websites Include www In The URL While Others Don't?"</a>.
+The www and non-www discrepancy orignated from the invention of the world wide web (http://en.wikipedia.org/wiki/World_Wide_Web#WWW_prefix).
+And "Why Do Some Websites Include www In The URL While Others Don't? (http://computer.howstuffworks.com/internet/basics/question180.htm)"</a>.

 Fortunately, the solution is quick and easy.
 I will warn you, I strongly advise against using the RewriteEngine solution.
 In the Pi terminal, type: